nanochess/CVBasic/README.md

 CVBasic is a BASIC language cross-compiler for the Colecovision/SG1000/MSX/SVI-318/328/Sord M5, with a syntax alike to Qbasic.

 The CVBasic compiler can create programs up to 1 MB using the BANK statements (16K bank switching support across Colecovision+MSX+SG1000).
-Currently, Spectravideo SVI-318/328 and Sord M5 doesn't have bank-switch support because there's no cartridge hardware supporting it.
+Currently, Spectravideo SVI-318/328, Sord M5 and Memotech doesn't have bank-switch support because there's no cartridge hardware supporting it.

     CVBasic.c                   The CVBasic compiler C language source code LICENSE                     Source code license